 an open source SDR platform

-HackRF One is now available for pre-order from:
+HackRF One is available from:

 - HakShop (US)